Rajeshkumar-14/responsive-personal-portfolio/README.md

 - Navigate through the different sections using the navigation menu.
 - Download the resume by clicking the provided link.
 - Use the contact form or provided details to get in touch via email.
+- Use the theme toggle in the navigation menu to switch between light and dark themes.

 ## Contributing